artsland/axe/README.md

-# vue-loading-spinner
+# axe :kissing_closed_eyes:

-> Just another collection of loading spinners with Vue.js
+> Dedicated to making small but beautiful components for Vue.js

 ## Installation